Minimalist Tiny Homes: Less Stuff, More Living

 What Living Tiny Has Done for Us

-As of April 2019, we are 14 months and 75,000km of travel into our home on wheels adVANTure.
+As of July 2019, we are 17 months and 78,000km of travel into our home on wheels adVANture.
 We’ve learned so much about ourselves, each other and the world of possibilities if you leave let go of convention.

 We are all a little weird and